topheman/snake-pipe-rust/README.md

 - `snakepipe gamestate` accepts user inputs, calculates the state of the game and writes it to `stdout`
 - `snakepipe render` reads the state of the game from `stdin` and renders it on the terminal
 - `snakepipe throttle` reads a pre-recorded game from `stdin` and writes to `stdout` each tick so that `snakepipe render` can pick it up
+- `snakepipe render-browser` spawns a server and sends `stdin` via server-sent-events to a JavaScript renderer in your browser

 That way: